Quand les compétences interpersonnelles augmentent, les résultats décollent

 That skill is called Versatility, and it is perhaps the most powerful interpersonal skill you can have.

-Versatility is the ability to recognize differences in communication preferences and to adapt to make others more open and receptive—creating more effective and productive relationships.
+Versatility is the ability to recognise differences in communication preferences and to adapt to make others more open and receptive—creating more effective and productive relationships.

 Because about 25% of people fall into each of these four categories, you share a Social Style with only about 25% of the people you meet.
 Just think about the consequences when we can’t or won’t adapt to the other 75%.
 Do you see an opportunity here?